xrdocs/8000/_blogs/cisco-8608-architecture.md

 - AC full range: 85—132 VAC and 180—264VAC; with extended range to 300VAC

 DC Power Module (86-3.2KW-DC)
-- The AC power modules are single feed with 3200W capacity at 220V.
-They also support operation at 110V with half the capacity.
+- The DC power modules are dual feed with 3200W capacity at any specified input voltage.
+DC power modules with single feed at any specified input voltage provide up to 1600W maximum capacity.
-- AC power modules are rated at 3200KW maximum at 230VAC high line input, and 1570W maximum at 115VAC low line input.
-- AC nominal range: 100—1230VAC and 2002—40VAC
+- DC nominal range: -48 to -60VDC
-- AC full range: 85—132 VAC and 180—264VAC; with extended range to 300VAC
+- DC full range: -40 to -75VDC
-The airflow direction through the Fan Trays and Power Modules on the Cisco 8608 routers are from front to back (port side intake).

 The maximum power available for operations depends on the input power from your power source, the number and output capabilities of power supplies, and the power redundancy mode that you use.
 The following table lists the amount of power available for Cisco 8600 series routers from all available power trays.